College of Health and Human Services2018-2019

 Physician Assistant Studies, Master of Physician Assistant Studies

 The NAU Physician Assistant (PA) program is the only PA program offered at a public university in Arizona.
 Parts of the 24-month curriculum are delivered in collaboration with the University of Arizona College of Medicine - Phoenix.
-The program is provisionally accredited by the Accreditation Review Commission on Education of Physician Assistants (ARC-PA).
 Successful graduates will receive a Master of Physician Assistant Studies (MPAS) from NAU and will be qualified to take the Physician Assistant National Certification Exam (PANCE) that is required for licensure as a PA.

 The NAU PA program offers high-quality clinical experiences, interdisciplinary medical education, value and affordability.
 The program will equip students with clinical and professional knowledge, skills, and abilities to provide high-quality, compassionate medical care for the people of Arizona.
 The mission of the program addresses the need to reduce Arizona’s health care workforce shortages.

 This program is accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).

 What Can I do with a Master of Physician Assistant Studies in Physician Assistant Studies?